speedment/speedment-doc/pages/hazelcast.md

 ## Entities
 Hazelcast compatible data entities are automatically generated from the database metadata.
 The generated entities implements Hazelcast's [`Portable`](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#implementing-portable-serialization) interface.
 Hazelcast serialization and `Map` handling involves several aspects as described in this chapter.
 In all the code examples below, the [Sakila](https://dev.mysql.com/doc/index-other.html) sample database are being used.
+The Sakila database is also available as a [Docker instance}(https://hub.docker.com/r/restsql/mysql-sakila).

 ### Serialization
 The `HazelcastToolBundle` automatically generates the necessary entity POJO objects including `Portable` serialization.
 For example, the implementation of the `Film` interface is generated like this: